Ujjayi Breath

 The defining feature of ujjayi is a slight narrowing at the back of the throat, around the glottis, the same area you can feel engaging when you whisper.
 This narrowing creates mild resistance to airflow on both inhale and exhale, producing the soft oceanic sound the practice is known for.
 The resistance is gentle.
 It should never feel like effort or strain.

-What that small constriction does is interesting.
-It slows the breath down almost automatically.
-Most people drift into a rate of around five or six cycles per minute without consciously trying, which happens to be the rate at which the parasympathetic nervous system tends to come forward most strongly.
+What that small constriction does is more far-reaching than it looks.
+It slows the breath almost automatically.
+Most people drift towards a rate of around five or six cycles per minute without consciously trying, which happens to be the rate at which the parasympathetic nervous system tends to come forward most strongly.
 Slow breathing of this kind has been linked to increased baroreflex sensitivity, lower blood pressure, and a calmer cardiovascular profile, as documented in the broader Pranayama (Overview) literature.

 The sound as an anchor